thefl0ur/ardurine/README.md

 It's not even guaranteed to work after all – currently, there is no hardware available to validate it.

 ### How it works
-Controlled via relay attached to Arduino, lamp goes on and off at speciefic time to simulate sunrise and sunset.
+Controlled via relay attached to Arduino, lamp goes on and off at specific time to simulate sunrise and sunset.

 Every midnight, the `setupTodayAlarms` event fires, fills the `sunrise` and `sunset` variables with corresponding values, and attaches single-use alarms to turn the lamp on or off.